Umair7865/oracle-bucket/READme.md

-Here's the updated README file with details of the new script included in both the **Table of Contents** and at the end:
+Here’s the complete README file with details on the newly added `backup-and-restore-automation.sh` script and its description added to the table of contents and the appropriate sections:

 ---